A brand audit thoroughly examines a brand’s current positioning and messaging compared to your core brand and its competitors in the marketplace.

 Six steps to auditing your brand?

-Every brand and every category is different, so the approach may change with each unique situation, but here are the six stages basic stages we like to cover off when auditing a brand.
+Every brand and category is different, so that the approach may change with each unique situation, but here are the primary stages we like to cover when auditing a brand.

 1. Start by knowing who you are

 As part of aligning your brand for the future, we need to know who you are.
-We start from the top down and review your business’s purpose, vision, values, positioning, and promise.
-This is a high level opportunity to see what’s working and what’s not.
-We analyse your current marketing plan, your brand promise, unique selling proposition and value proposition.
+We start top-down and review your business’s purpose, vision, values, positioning, and promise.
+This is a high-level opportunity to see what’s working and what’s not.
+We analyse your current marketing plan, brand promise, unique selling proposition and value proposition.
 We look at your target customers, the gaps between your customers’ wants and your matching products and services.
 What does your brand promise?
 We clarify what you think your brand is before evaluating what others think.

 2. Survey your employees